ivanxuu/puppet-rvm/README.md

 }
 ```
 Remember that a gemset is usually used to switch to a ruby
 version and a set of gems.
-If you write a file called .ruby-gemset with
+In a directory, if you write a file called .ruby-gemset with
 the content "gemsetname" and a file called .ruby-version with the content
 "ruby-1.9.3-p374" rvm will automatically switch to that ruby version with
-the gemset called 'gemsetname'.
+the gemset called 'gemsetname' when you enter in that dir.
 More info about this in [rvm website](https://rvm.io/gemsets)